vladudenis/node-test/README.md

 # Description

-In this small project I'm just looking to learn the basics of Node and Express.
+In this small project I managed to learn the basics of Node and Express.